Periodic table: Mendeleev

 The definitive breakthrough came from the Russian chemist Dmitri Mendeleev.
-Although other chemists (including Meyer) had found some other versions of the periodic system at about the same time, Mendeleev was the most dedicated to developing and defending his system, and it was his system that most impacted the scientific community.
+Although other chemists (including Meyer) had found some other versions of the periodic system at about the same time, Mendeleev was the most dedicated to developing and defending his system, and it was his system that most affected the scientific community.
 On 17 February 1869 (1 March 1869 in the Gregorian calendar), Mendeleev began arranging the elements and comparing them by their atomic weights.
 He began with a few elements, and over the course of the day his system grew until it encompassed most of the known elements.
 After he found a consistent arrangement, his printed table appeared in May 1869 in the journal of the Russian Chemical Society.
 When elements did not appear to fit in the system, he boldly predicted that either valencies or atomic weights had been measured incorrectly, or that there was a missing element yet to be discovered.
 In 1871, Mendeleev published a long article, including an updated form of his table, that made his predictions for unknown elements explicit.
 Mendeleev predicted the properties of three of these unknown elements in detail: as they would be missing heavier homologues of boron, aluminium, and silicon, he named them eka-boron, eka-aluminium, and eka-silicon ("eka" being Sanskrit for "one").